-A student who wishes to withdraw from a nursing course must do so officially via the Web or in the Office of Admissions and Records.
+A student who wishes to withdraw from a nursing course must do so officially by meeting with an advisor/navigator to complete the process through the Office of Enrollment Services.
 A withdrawal from a nursing course for ANY reason or at ANY time during the semester is counted as one attempt at successfully completing the course.
 The student will have one additional opportunity to enroll in the course.